VladUsatii/cicada/DOCS.md

 The header of each message is the command name, followed by padding of bytes in little-endian format.
 All data is in little-endian format, unless specified otherwise.

+#### How is data encoded and decoded?

+- All pack functions return packed bytestrings.

+- All pack functions must be further packed into the message pack function.
+All unpack functions must be first unpacked by message, then by command.

+- All unpack functions return dictionaries of accessible keys.
+These keys produce values.
+You can iterate through a value's list if the decoding scheme produces a list.
+In most cases, it produces a dictionary as well.

 ### message_struct

 | Field Size  | Description | Data Type     | Comments |